EdMaxPrime/FinalProj2/README.md

 Enjoy!

 Working Features:
-Can walk through maze
+Can walk through maze using projecting vectors to create 3D images Solid objects have images printed on them
-using projecting vectors to create 3D images
+World takes input from a file

 BUGS:
 player can go through walls/cannot get doors to open